-The thing about having a 1 of 350 McLaren 620R for the weekend, is you want to drive it as much as humanly possible during your short 60 hours with it.
+The thing about having a one-of-350-produced McLaren 620R for the weekend is you want to drive it as much as humanly possible during your short 60 hours with it.
 However, pretty much all high-end sports car and supercar press loans come with strict mileage limits.
 In my case, 250 miles.
 Unfortunately, no mountain-road-filled weekend trip across California for me.

-Rather, to make the miles count, I completed a 2-hour visit to the mountains yesterday on Friday, and have plans to participate in an autocross event tomorrow, Sunday.
+Rather, to make the miles count, I completed a two-hour visit to the mountains this past Friday, and have plans to participate in an autocross event tomorrow.
 I’ve already driven 140 miles, so I’ve got to be careful.
 The venue for tomorrow is 25 miles away, so, being liberal with estimated on-course miles, I won’t have many leftover afterwards.
 I’ve got to factor in driving the 620R back to the press fleet office, too.

 Unremarkable, Yet Very Remarkable

-My initial intention during this cruise sesh was to just tool around Long Beach’s Belmont Shore and Naples neighborhoods, enjoying an hour with the windows down, and people watching at 25-30 MPH.
+My initial intention during this cruise was to just tool around Long Beach’s Belmont Shore and Naples neighborhoods, enjoying an hour with the windows down, and do some people watching at 25-30 MPH.
 I even made it a point to never travel more than 5 MPH above the speed limit.

 Normally, this would be a bland cruise, but behind the wheel of the 620R, it’s anything but.
-Even for this more well-to-do area of this fine city a McLaren is a rare, expensive bird.
+Even for these more well-to-do areas, a McLaren is a rare, expensive bird.

-This one is especially rare; the 620R is a GT4 racecar for the road.
-Barely-road-legal tires, big, loud ceramic brakes, 611 horsepower, carbon fiber everywhere, insulation and carpeting nowhere, six-point racing harnesses, manually-adjusted racing suspension, a loud exhaust system, and the cherry on top: a carbon fiber roof scoop to feed its 3.8-liter V8’s twin turbos.
+This GT4-race-car-for-the-road is an especially rare site.
+Barely street-legal tires, big, loud ceramic brakes, 611 horsepower, carbon fiber everywhere, insulation and carpeting nowhere, six-point racing harnesses, manually-adjusted racing suspension, a loud exhaust system, and the cherry on top: a carbon fiber roof scoop to feed its 3.8-liter V8’s twin turbos.
 It will reach 60 MPH from a standstill in 2.8 seconds, and double that speed in just over 8 seconds.
-It’s also bright-ass orange; a nice tribute to the brand’s racing heritage, but also sticks out like a sore, Cheeto-dusted thumb.
+It’s also bright orange—a nice tribute to the brand’s racing heritage that also sticks out like a sore, Cheeto-dusted thumb.

 Everybody looks.
 Absolutely everybody.
 Seniors out for a stroll, youths on their BMX bikes, people practicing reasonable social distance at outdoor cafe and bar seating, people unloading windsurfing equipment from their lifted Tacomas… everybody.
 This cruise was certainly remarkable for everybody who saw this little, 3,000-ish-pound beast.
 They’ll probably never see the likes of it again unless they actively try to.